 |07B - Secondary purchase: government securities||KRW3,000,000,000,000||USD2,458,842,332||

 The BOK is purchasing Korean Treasury Bonds (KRW3 trillion).

 |08 - International Assistance Received||KRW73,205,181,818,182||USD60,000,000,000|

 |08A - Swaps info_outline||KRW73,205,181,818,182||USD60,000,000,000||

-The BOK opened a USD60 billion bilateral swap line with the United States (US) Federal Reserve with a peak outstanding amount of USD18.787 billion on June 24.
+The BOK opened a USD60 billion bilateral swap line with the United States Federal Reserve (US Fed) with a peak outstanding amount of USD18.787 billion on June 24.
 On July 29, The US Fed announced the extension of its dollar liquidity swap lines and FIMA repo facility to 31 March 2021.
 On 16 December 2020, The US Fed announced the extension of USD swap lines for 9 central banks including the BOK to 30 September 2021. [update]

 |08B - International loans/grants|